ccjmne/blog/content/flight-manual/docker-dive.md

 ## Back to the topic {#back-on-topic}

-Since pretty much all of that Apache `HTTPD` pre-dates the idea of containerisation (or that of complete and accurate documentation, it seems), at some point came the question of where the _!@#$_ are the bits and pieces in each of these few third-party [Docker](https://www.docker.com/) images we had been
+Since pretty much all of that Apache `HTTPD` business pre-dates the idea of containerisation (or that of complete and accurate documentation, it seems), at some point came the question of where the _!@#$_ are the bits and pieces in each of these few third-party [Docker](https://www.docker.com/) images we had been